 - Nick Schulz, Director of Stakeholder Relations, Public and Government Affairs, Exxon Mobil

 - Erik Wohlgemuth, COO, Future 500 - Moderator

 3:15 – 3:55 pm: The National Political Landscape

 The path forward at the federal level remains challenging.
 While several pieces of carbon tax legislation have been introduced in Congress over the past two years, the effort has been led exclusively by Democrats.
 A potential opportunity for bipartisan action rests with the Climate Solutions Caucus, whose membership is at a time high of 84.
 Yet, no Republican member has expressed any public support to date for carbon tax or fee-and-dividend legislation.
 This panel will focus on the potential for conservative support in the current political climate.

 - Mark Reynolds, Executive Director, Citizens Climate Lobby

 - George Frampton, Co-Founder, Partnership for Responsible Growth

-- U.S. Senator Brian Schatz (participating by video)
+- U.S. Senator Brian Schatz (participating via video)

 4:00 – 4:45 pm: Action at the State Level

 Over a dozen states are actively considering adopting some form of carbon pricing.
-While the specifics vary (e.g., what figure should the tax be should be set, how fast will it increase, how the revenues will be used, how low-income residents will be protected and how to address concerns over cross border competitiveness with states that do not have a tax), there is clear momentum at the state level.
+While the specifics vary (e.g., what, precisely, should the price be,, how fast will it increase, how the revenues will be used, how low-income residents will be protected and how to address concerns over cross border competitiveness with states that do not have a tax), there is clear momentum at the state level.